 Beyond their own responsibility to respect human rights, financial institutions can play a critical role in helping to set expectations for virtually every other industry sector.

-“Those with the money” means both private and public sector financial institutions.
-Private sector financial institutions are institutions like banks, insurers and pension fund managers.
-These institutions have their own responsibility to respect human rights as private enterprises, according to the Guiding Principles.
+At Shift, we think that public and private financial institutions play a very important role in driving business respect for human rights.
+Private sector financial institutions, like commercial and investment banks and insurance companies, have their own responsibility to respect human rights according to the UN Guiding Principles.
 Public sector financial institutions, like national development finance institutions and export credit agencies, also have to respect human rights in their operations.